 Depending on the type of the server you are trying to setup for your next project, there are a variety of server types to choose from.
 Each is designed to facilitate optimal server performance for the specific applications being used.
-As you are exploring server types, you may be wondering what the difference is because a web vs app server.
+As you are exploring server types, you may be wondering what the difference is between a web server and an application server.

 While the physical hardware underlying a web server and an application server are the same, the hardware you will want to select for each server may be different as well as the software choices.

-In this article, we'll outline the difference between a web server vs app server so you can make an informed decision.
+In this article, we’ll outline the difference between a web server vs an app server so that you can make an informed decision.

 What is a web server?

 A web server is a server designed for serving website content to a web browser on a desktop or mobile device.
 A web server is powered by software such as apache or Nginx which delivers content over port 80 for unencrypted content or port 553 for encrypted content over SSL.
 The content being delivered uses the Hypertext Transfer Protocol to deliver the static content.

 Depending on the size of the website being served, a web server could be responsible for serving traffic to a specific segment of users, or it could be the only server devoted to any traffic reaching an IP or domain.

 Speaking of domains, the web server typically interfaces with a DNS or Domain Name Server in order to connect the servers IP address (referred to as the A record) and point it to a domain name such as servermania.com.

 For example, we can see in the dig command, the domain servermania.com has the IP 220.127.116.11